List of DC Comics characters: J: Sheko

 The New 52 features Sheko, a member of the Red Lantern Corps from the planet Primeen.
 The character first appeared in Red Lanterns #30 (June 2014), and was created by Charles Soule, Jim Calafiore and Alessandro Vitti.
 Sheko served as a judge who gets disillusioned over the decades as Primeen's justice system came to favor the corrupt elite.
 Passing a guilty judgment on prince Karsik resulted in her bribed bailiff Parthu shooting Sheko who is chosen by a power ring as the Judge, enacting her own form of justice across her planet.
 Her actions brought the attention of Guy Gardner and Atrocitus to recruit her to opposing Red Lantern factions.
 The Judge insisted on hearing all sides before her judgment culminates in her suicide attack.

 Hunter Zolomon

 Hunter Zolomon is the Judge in Central City.
-Manipulated by Eobard Thawne in order to antagonize Barry Allen and Wally West, he is a cloaked figure who sends the 25th-century Renegades back in time, and a speedster empowered with the Sage Force, the Strength Force and the Still Force combined as the Forever Force.
+Manipulated by Eobard Thawne in order to antagonize Barry Allen and Wally West, he is a cloaked figure who sends the 25th-century Renegades back in time, and a speedster empowered with the Sage Force, the Strength Force and the Still Force in conjunction with the Forever Force.